Rick's Free Auto Repair Advice

 • Excessive AC clutch air gap

-Step 6: No power at the compressor connector.
-Check the AC compressor clutch fuse, clutch relay and ground.
+Step 6: There is no power at the compressor connector.
+Check the AC compressor clutch fuse, clutch relay, and ground.

-In most vehicles, the low and high-pressure switches control compressor clutch engagement.
-In later model vehicles, the high and low pressure switches are inputs to the ECM and the ECM controls the compressor clutch relay.
-In addition to pressure, the ECM takes other factors into account like: engine temperature, stored trouble codes, and the data from the evaporator temp sensor.
+In most vehicles, the low- and high-pressure switches control the engagement of the compressor clutch.
+In later model vehicles, the high- and low-pressure switches are inputs to the ECM, which controls the compressor clutch relay.
+In addition to pressure, the ECM takes other factors into account, such as engine temperature, stored trouble codes, and data from the evaporator temperature sensor.
 Consult a shop manual to determine which system your vehicle uses.

 In a computer-controlled system, the compressor clutch relay is grounded by the computer.